Connecticut Registered Agent.co

 Our LLC formation service $199 one-time

-State filing fee (Connecticut Secretary of State) $120 one-time
+State filing fee, Certificate of Organization $120 one-time

-Registered agent (required for every Connecticut LLC) $99/year
+Registered agent (mandatory for every Connecticut LLC) $99/year

 How to Form Your Connecticut LLC, Step by Step